onestardao/WFGY/ProblemMap/GlobalFixMap/Eval_Observability/lambda_observe.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (λ_observe)**
+> λ_observe is a heuristic stability signal defined inside the WFGY framework.
+> It helps you notice drift and volatility but is not a formal guarantee of long term robustness.

+---

 A core probe for evaluating **semantic convergence** across multiple seeds, paraphrases, and retrieval variations.
 While ΔS measures semantic distance, **λ_observe** captures **stability vs divergence of reasoning paths**.